firmwaremodules/iotfirmware/mcthings/eddystone/README.md

 ### What's Next
-Configure a URL that is meaninful for you and place your beacon in the environment.
+Configure a URL that is meaningful for you and place your beacon in the environment.
 Any newer Android device should notify you of this beacon as you approach it.

 Eddystone beacons have a great many applications and use cases.
 But once configured and deployed, the content they broadcast is largely static.
 The next step is to enable dynamic and real-time deployment of content to the beacons behind the scenes and bypass the use of the Eddystone Configuration Service to configure the devices.